afontcu/js-questions/README.md

 # JS questions for interviews

-Here i collected several JS questions that I could be used during a job interview and also as a tool to learn new stuff.
-I think questions are well balanced between JS implementation details and general, broad topics.
+Here i collected several JS questions that could be used during a job interview.
+Also as a tool to learn new stuff.

----

-> ### Could you explain Coercion in JS?

----

-> ### Could you explain Scope in JS?

----

-> ### Could you explain equality in JS?
+I think questions are a well balanced list of JS implementation details and general, broader topics.

 ---